 The Bench Press Pyramid Workout

-If there was a list of exercises that everybody knows, I'd imagine the bench press would be near the top.
+If there were a list of exercises that everybody knows, I'd imagine the bench press would be near the top.
 The bench press is popular for helping to build strength in the chest, triceps, deltoids, and more.

 One of these strategies is known as a bench press pyramid workout.
 It can be a great way to structure your approach to bench pressing as a whole.